Pressure gaps, geometric potentials, and nonpositively curved manifolds: Introduction.

-The proof of Theorem \ref{Main-result} follows an abstract pressure criterion (Proposition \ref{prop: abstract pressure gap}).
-For the readability, we postpone the details of this abstract result until Section \ref{sec: pressure gap}.
-Roughly speaking, Proposition \ref{prop: abstract pressure gap} shows that if the geodesic flow ${\cal F}$ possesses (1) ``strong'' specification property, (2) the singular set can be shadowed by nearby vectors, and if (3) the potential $\vp$ decays fast enough, then $\vp$ has a pressure gap.
+The proof of Theorem \ref{Main-result} relies on an abstract pressure criterion (Proposition \ref{prop: abstract pressure gap}).
+For readability, we defer the detailed exposition of this abstract result to Section \ref{sec: pressure gap}.
+In essence, Proposition \ref{prop: abstract pressure gap} demonstrates that if the geodesic flow $\mathcal{F}$ satisfies the following conditions: (1) a ``strong'' specification property, (2) the singular set can be shadowed by nearby vectors, and (3) the potential $\varphi$ decays rapidly enough, then $\varphi$ exhibits a pressure gap.